First Cliff Walk by Tissot

 Summit Trail Open All Year Round

-More Than Hiking
+More Than Hiking – Lots of Mountain Activities

-After a satisfying Swiss mountain lunch of Alpermacaroni with apple puree on the sunny Panorama Terrace of the First Mountain Restaurant it was time to don our helmets and take to the mountain carts.
+We went in early Summer and after enjoying a satisfying Swiss mountain lunch of Alpermacaroni with apple puree on the sunny Panorama Terrace of the First Mountain Restaurant it was time to don our helmets and take to the mountain carts.
 The mountain carts are go-carts which you control by braking as much (or as little!) as you wish and we had great fun careering down the windy paths to the village below.
 It was the perfect end to a perfect day full of fresh air, exercise and stunning mountain views.